Nourayam/Distributed-Systems-Engine/README.md

 # RAFT DSS — A Production-Grade Distributed Systems Engine

 ## Problem
-Understanding distributed consensus algorithms like RAFT requires hands-on experimentation with leader election, log replication, and network partition scenarios—but most educational resources offer only theoretical explanations.
+Understanding distributed consensus algorithms like RAFT needs hands-on experimentation with leader election, log replication, and network partition scenarios, but most educational resources only offer theoretical explanations.
 Real-world distributed systems engineers need practical experience with fault-tolerance, message-passing semantics, and consensus behaviour under realistic network conditions.
+Understanding is key, if we can understand exactly how DSs work, we'll be able to maintain them better too.

 ## Solution
-This RAFT simulator provides a comprehensive, event-driven environment for exploring distributed consensus from the ground up:
+This RAFT simulator provides a comprehensive, event-driven environment for exploring distributed consensus from square 1:

 - **Pure Python Implementation:** RAFT consensus algorithm built from scratch with full state machine semantics
 - **Realistic Network Simulation:** configurable latency, packet loss, and partition injection